PACKED-vzw/CultURIze/doc/Setup.md

 This file contains instruction for whoever wants to setup a fork of this project and distribute it to others.

-#### Responsabilities

-By distributing a version of this application, you'll be the only one responsible for managing your server and your GitHub repo.
-Losing the server means losing the permanent identifiers.
-You need to be able to sustain the server for a long period of time, and responsibly manage your GitHub repo.

 ## How to setup a fork of the Culturize App

 ### 0. What you'll need